 The most important factor when it comes to selecting the appropriate chair for lower back pain is to make sure that it’s comfortable to you.
 After all, you are the one who will be utilizing it for many hours a day if your job requires you to sit at a desk or in front of a computer.
 Or, if you drive a lot, back support is very beneficial for that circumstance as well.

-In addition, other less conventional office chairs are available as well, such as the ball chair, ergonomic knee chair, and the saddle chair.
+In addition, other less conventional office chairs are available as well, such as the exercise ball chair, ergonomic knee chair, and the saddle chair.
 These chairs really don’t resemble a regular chair at all; in fact, the ball chair is what it sounds like, a big ball.
 The ball chairs promote active sitting by forcing the user to maintain good posture by using core muscles for balancing.

 These chairs are a big help for those who have a hard time sitting due to back pain.
 To take the strain off of the knees and to distribute weight evenly, an ergonomic knee chair can be used.
 Saddle chairs are another ergonomic selection for relieving and preventing back pain.
 The seat of these specific chairs is shaped to resemble the seat of a saddle, hence the name.
 They are designed to promote healthful sitting, the chair keeps your spine alignment straight.
 Sometimes, they are preferred as a work chair over other conventional office chairs.